What Is The Best Age Gap Between Dogs?

 two Labrador friends

-Recently I received a question from the owner of a four month old puppy.
-The lady in question was thrilled with her dog and considering a new puppy as a friend.
+Last week I received an email from the owner of a four month old puppy.
+The lady in question was thrilled with her beautiful dog and considering getting a new puppy as a friend.

-She had heard that a close age gap can cause some top dog issues.
+She had heard that a close age gap can cause ‘top dog’ issues.
 And wanted to hear my thoughts on the subject.

 Some people think it is a great idea to get two puppies at once.
-After all, they will be company for one another.
-You will struggle with this unless you are an experienced dog trainer, or very lucky.
+And I can see why.
+After all, the two dogs will be company for one another.

 Not especially at the beginning, when two puppies are company for one another, but later, as they need training and guidance.